 Christ's is distinctive amongst the Cambridge Colleges.
 It offers strong tutorial support to its students as they pursue their academic work, and is able to offer accommodation for three years to all of its undergraduates.
 Christ's College is within a few minutes walk of Mill Lane where first year lectures for Computer Science are held.
 The College also provides a modern library, a theatre, sporting facilities, playing fields, social activities and clubs and societies open to all.

-Simeon and Henry both study Computer Science here at Christ's College.
+Becca, Simeon, Henry, Matt, and Dylan study Computer Science here at Christ's College.
 They have written about their experiences of studying Computer Science in their student profiles:

 If you would like to read more accounts from Christ's students, please see the student profiles page.